sbender9/signalk-n2k-displays/README.md

 Signal K Plugin that controls and syncs NMEA 2000 display devices from Raymarine and Navico.

-Requires canboatjs 2.x and n2k-signalk 3.x
+Requires signalk-server 2.3.0 or newer